blankoworld/makefly/doc/DEV.README.md

   * fix **doc**umentation to update Makefly's state
   * don't forget to complete language files in **lang** directory if you add some TEXT into templates!
   * if you add some needed VAR that could be changed by user, add it to the **makefly.rc.example**

+### Customizing template

+If you add a text in a template, you have to add some variables for words to be translated.
+You also have to add theses variables into translation lang directory.
+Also complete this documentation.

+### Errors

+#### You have encounted a problem and resolved it?

+Add your error message and its solution into **doc/KNOWN\_ISSUES.md** file!

+#### You have encounted a problem and didn't have resolved it?

+Go to [Makefly's github page](https://github.com/blankoworld/makefly/issues "Go to Issue's page for Makefly's project on github") and add a new issue with a detailed error:

+  * where you encount the problem
+  * your configuration file
+  * how to reproduce the bug
+  * which error message you encount

 ## Ideas